 In Battle Tendency, after Wamuu released his masters Kars and Esidisi from their emprisonment, Kars accidentally steps on Wamuu's shadow.
 This caused the latter to instinctively attack the former.
 He quickly apologizes to his master and Kars does the same.
 That being said, stepping on Wamuu's shadow comes across as a Chekhov's Gun, but no. It's never mentioned again.

 Dio Brando.
 He has no compunctions with forcing people to do his bidding, and if they do that, it's no guarantee of survival (think the rich man who drives him around in Part 3).
-His shadow also looms large over all antagonists that follow him, with all of them being connected to him in some way, and he's directly responsible for the events of Part 6, where all the main characters die.
+His shadow also looms large over all antagonists that follow him, with all of them being connected to him in some way, and he's directly responsible for the events of Part 6, where he corrupted a Priest into carrying out a plot that would allow Dio to remake the world in his own image by proxy.
 He used his time-stopping stand to force someone to eat a dead cat and stab someone else in the face — and he did this just because he could.
 In Part 1, after being adopted by Jonathan Joestar's father, he proceeded to make Jonathan's life a living hell for no adequate reason.
 He beat up Jonathan, humiliated his girlfriend, burned his dog alive, tried to poison his father, and forfeited his humanity to become a nigh-immortal vampire.
 Dio then embarked on a killing spree across London, with his atrocities including cornering a young woman, who begged Dio to spare her baby.
 Dio agreed, promising not to kill the baby, but killed the woman only to revive her as a zombie.
 True to his word, he left the baby, but watches as the zombified woman proceeded to eat her own child in front of him.
 He refused to die after being defeated, with his severed head returning at the very end to attack the cruise ship Jonathan and his new wife are on, thus sinking it, leaving few survivors.
 Jonathan drags him to the bottom of the sea with him, finally killing Dio... until he returns 100 years later, using Jonathan's corpse as a body for his severed head.
 Even though Dio had a hideously abusive father, his Freudian Excuse isn't nearly good enough to excuse his barbaric behaviour.

 Cioccolata.
 For starters, his back story involves him torturing old people to death while maintaining a guise of being a good samaritan.
 When he starts fighting the heroes, he makes sure that he starts horribly killing the innocent people in the village just for fun.
 His Stand, Green Day, which causes a fleshing-eating mold to quickly devour its victims, works when people are at a lower altitude than him, so what does he do?
 He gets on a helicopter and flies above Rome to kill as many people as possible.
 It says something when even the Big BadDiavolo, a man who would kill his own daughter to protect his identity, is disgusted by him.
 Thankfully, Giorno proceeds to give Cioccolata the biggest and longest beatdown in the series, which sends him flying into a garbage truck with "Combustable Trash" labeled on the back.